Separable Convex Optimization with Nested Lower and Upper Constraints: Introduction

-In this paper, we address some of the aforementioned challenges: \begin{itemize}[leftmargin=*] \item We propose an efficient decomposition algorithm for the convex RAP--NC with integer variables; our algorithm attains a complexity of $\cO(n \log m \log B)$.
-We also establish a proximity theorem for continuous and integer solutions, leading to an algorithm in $\cO(n \log m \log \frac{n B}{\epsilon})$ time for the continuous problem.
-This algorithm depends on the magnitude of the largest coefficient $\log (B/\epsilon)$, a dependency that is known to be unavoidable in the arithmetic model of computation for general forms of convex functions \mbox{\citep{Renegar1987}}.
-Moreover, it calls only the oracle for the objective function, without need for any form of gradient information, and it does not rely on strict convexity or differentiability. \item For the specific case of quadratic functions, with continuous or integer variables, the method runs in $\cO (n \log m)$ time, hence extending the short list of quadratic problems known to be solvable in strongly polynomial~time.
-This also resolves a long standing question from \cite{Moriguchi2011}: \emph{``It is an open question whether there exist $\cO (n \log n)$ algorithms for (Nest) with quadratic objective functions''}.
+The main contributions of this paper are the following: \begin{itemize} \item We propose an efficient decomposition algorithm for the convex RAP--NC with integer variables.
+This algorithm is a non-trivial generalization of that of \cite{Vidal2014a}, and attains the same complexity of $\cO(n \log m \log B)$.
+Based on a proximity theorem from \mbox{\cite{Moriguchi2011}}, we extend this algorithm to solve the continuous problem in $\cO(n \log m \log \frac{n B}{\epsilon})$ time.
+These are the best known complexities, to date, for both problem variants.
+The complexity depends on the magnitude of $\log (B/\epsilon)$, a dependency which is known to be unavoidable in the arithmetic model of computation for general forms of convex functions \mbox{\citep{Renegar1987}}.
+Moreover, the algorithm calls only the oracle for the objective function, without need of gradient information, and does not rely on strict convexity or differentiability.
+Finally, Lipschitz continuity is assumed for convenience in the proofs but is not mandatory, as an alternative proof line based on submodular optimization could be adopted otherwise.

+\item For the specific case of quadratic functions, with continuous or integer variables, the method runs in $\cO (n \log m)$ time, hence extending the short list of quadratic problems known to be solvable in strongly polynomial~time.
+This also resolves an open question from \cite{Moriguchi2011}: \emph{``It is an open question whether there exist $\cO (n \log n)$ algorithms for (Nest) with quadratic objective functions''}.

 \item We present computational experiments that demonstrate the good performance of the method.
-We compare it with a known algorithm for the linear case and a general-purpose separable convex optimization solver for the convex case.
+We compare it with a known algorithm for the linear case and a general-purpose separable convex optimization solver for the convex case, using benchmark instances derived from three families of applications.

 \item We finally integrate the proposed algorithm as a projection step in a projected gradient algorithm for the support vector ordinal regression problem, highlighting promising connections with the machine learning literature. \end{itemize}